blab/embedded-pathways/README.md

 # Embedded Pathways

-Analyzing evolution through embedding space in protein language models.
-Here I'm using ESM-2 as it was trained on viral proteins and should include SARS-CoV-2 spike.
+Analyzing evolution as pathways through latent representation space.
+This repository analyzes SARS-CoV-2 spike protein or SARS-CoV-2 full genome sequence.
+The former uses the ESM-2 protein language model that was trained on a large corpus of protein sequences including viral proteins.
+There is optional fine tuning of ESM-2 with SARS-CoV-2 spike sequences.
+The latter uses a custom latent diffusion model implemented with PyTorch / Hugging Face.
+This is analogous to the Stable Diffusion strategy.

 # Installation